rafalp/Misago/dev-docs/plugins/hooks/check-like-post-permission-hook.md

     ...
 ```

-Misago function used to check if the user has a permission to see a post in a thread.
-Raises Django's `Http404` if they can't see it or `PermissionDenied` with an error message if they can't see it's contents.
+Misago function used to check if a user has permission to like a post.
+Raises Django’s `PermissionDenied` if they can't.

 ### Arguments